 Limesboro, Luntesborowe, Lullingesfote, Lullingyssete, Limsboro' Cairn, Limsborrow, Linsboro', Lynch Tor, Linch Tor, Lints Tor (Mudge)

-This is a natural outcrop circled by a man made cairn of granite stones.
-The military have also installed a flag pole here to warn the public of live firing.
-Although the views are very nice, the tor is very much ruined.
+This is a natural outcrop circled by a man made cairn of granite stones, and is the highest rockpile on the hilltop.
+The military have also installed a flagpole here to warn the public of live firing and on the east side propped up against the pile a military telephone point can be found.

-This outcrop is considered, by some Dartmoor authors, to be a southern pile of Lynch Tor but it is afforded separate recognition by Eric Hemery (p.1018) "Beyond the track is Linsboro' a Bronze Age cairn built around a small tor remnant".
+This outcrop is considered, by some Dartmoor authors, to be a southern pile of Lynch Tor but is afforded separate recognition by Eric Hemery (p.1018): "Beyond the track is Linsboro', a Bronze Age cairn built around a small tor remnant..."
 He explains as a footnote that this is not an uncommon practice with others noted on Cocks Tor and Corndon Tor.
-Later on, on the same page he refers to Lynch Tor separately stating that "the separate clitter some way to the right is that of the Linsboro outcrop".
+Later, on the same page, he refers to Lynch Tor separately stating that "the separate clitter some way to the right is that of the Linsboro' outcrop..."